Takt Berlin/ Leipzig and Tapir Gallery are happy to present

 June 14th, 7-10pm

-In this solo exhibition, which includes prints, installation, and interactive sculptural objects, Zamorano presents renderings of his encounters with space while on residency in Berlin during the summers of 2016 and 2018.
-This show was first exhibited at Mónica Reyes Gallery in Vancouver during April 2019, as part of the Capture Photography Festival.
+In this solo exhibition, which includes prints, installation, and interactive sculptural objects, Zamorano presents renderings of his encounters with space while on residency in Berlin in two periods between 2016 and 2018.
+This show was first exhibited at Mónica Reyes Gallery during April 2019, as part of Capture Photography Festival in Vancouver

 Tapir Gallery | Takt Berlin | Takt Academy | Neue Hochstraße 8 | 13347 Berlin-Mitte